This post was submitted by Ant Hershey.

 Back in the 1990’s Disney was doing a great amount of expanding.
 One idea the company set out to do was find a way to bring unique entertainment destinations to urban areas not close to one of the Disney Parks and Resorts.
 This would be the reason for the company to create the Disney Regional Entertainment branch.
 Their biggest project was to open an entertainment franchise known as DisneyQuest, an indoor entertainment venue housing high-tech, interactive Disney experiences.
 The beauty of the project was that a venue could easily fit in the middle of a big city without needing a vast amount of space.
 To test the waters, they opened the first DisneyQuest complex in Walt Disney World’s Downtown Disney in 1998.
 This location was successful due to it being within a major tourist destination.
 The second branch would open a year later in Chicago, Illinois.
 However, the same success could not be found in the Windy City.
 Locals were not attracted to the venue in the same way as the Orlando tourists were.
 Chicago’s DisneyQuest met its demise in 2001, and Disney Regional Entertainment would later dissolve.
 The remaining location would be handed to Disney Parks and Resorts, who could only keep things maintained; DisneyQuest would remain unchanged until its closing.

 Your quest would begin in the lobby awaiting one of two “Cyberlators”.
-On board, you would watch Genie from Disney’s Aladdin ham it up through a magic mirror.
+Onboard, you would watch Genie from Disney’s Aladdin ham it up through a magic mirror.
 You would ascend to the third floor to find the “Ventureport,” which was the home to the gateways leading you into the four zones―Score Zone, Replay Zone, Create Zone, and Explore zone.

 Themed to an original comic book universe (Disney did not own Marvel at the time), this was the place to find all the latest arcade games and action-packed attractions.
 Mighty Ducks Pinball Slam let players stand atop a “Hoverduck” to guide a pinball on a large screen to score big.
 Ride the Comix was a VR experience that let guest battle against multiple comic book style villains.
-Lastly, Invasion was a four-person shooting game based off of Magic Kingdom’s ExtraTERRORestrial Alien Encounter.
+Lastly, Invasion was a four-person shooting game based on Magic Kingdom’s ExtraTERRORestrial Alien Encounter.

 A multitude of some of the most memorable classic arcade games could be found in this zone, along with a headline attraction.
 Buzz Lightyear’s Astroblasters (not to be confused with the Disneyland dark ride of the same name) was a bumper car attraction that involved firing rubber “asteroids” at the other cars using an air cannon.